KaderBozkurt/KaderBookStore1/KaderBookStore/ReadMe.txt

 2005-move all views folder to areas ---not working--undo 2006-delete views folder in main app---not working--undo
 i decided so tried and i sent email Mr.Steel....

-2022/11/02
+****************2022/11/02***************************************
-12 noon
+12 noon- viewsmodesl error is fixed with quick fix option
-viewsmodesl error is fixed with quick fix option choose add redicted public class and fix run error still continue but i am continue assignment part I changed views folder.
+        choose add redicted public class and fix run error still continue but i am continue assignment part I changed views folder.
         I add  class name is SD.cs in KadersBooks.Utility.
         I add KadersBooks.Models project reference to main project.
         I add project referances to Models and Utility in the DataAccess project.
         I added an area named 'Customers' to the Areas section, and change routes in the Startup.cs file like outlined in the ScaffoldingReadMe.txt.
         I cutting HomeController.cs file and paste Area>Customer>Controller folder.
         Defined controller is in the Customer Area.
         Cutting views>Home folder and paste views folder, and modify HomeController namespace.
         I continue but I cant test, so I changed my mind and I came back all changes.
 I use gitup change section for came back.
         Then I try again part by part from the bootsrap part.
         I repeat the above parts and....
 TEST and RUN ....It WORKING.......with theme because i copied viewstart and viewImport file.
 Funny day..

-**********19:00*********
+-------------19:00--------
 1900-I continue built my project by following direction.
 19001-I add new Admin in the Areas.
 Then I delete Data and Models folder coming up with admin.
 1903-I deleted Controllers folder.